gershnik/intrusive_shared_ptr/README.md

 ```

 The type of the reference count is `int` by default.
-If you need to you can customize it.
+If you need to, you can customize it.

 ```cpp